pfrazee/json-lz/README.md

 You should use a URL for the name if you plan to publish and maintain documentation at the location.
 If not, then you should use a string that's unique enough that it will be easy to search against (and therefore discover the docs via a search engine).

 **attrs**.
-The `attrs` attribute describes which attributes in the object use the vocabulary.
+The `attrs` attribute describes which attributes in the object use the schema.
 It should be an array of attribute paths.
 (See [Attribute Paths](#attribute-paths).)

 When multiple attribute paths match, the most specific (that is, longest) will be used.
 Therefore, for the object `{foo:{bar:{baz: true}}}`, the path `foo.bar` will match everything inside for `bar` (include `baz`).
 However, if the path `foo.bar.baz` is present, then that will take precedent over the `foo.bar` selector.
-If there are multiple matching selectors of the same length, the first to match will be used (vocabulary objects are processed in order).
+If there are multiple matching selectors of the same length, the first to match will be used (schema objects are processed in order).

-If `attrs` is set to `undefined`, then the vocabulary will be used as the default vocabulary for any attribute that does not have an explicitly-set vocab.
-Only the first vocabulary-object with an undefined `attrs` will be the default.
+If `attrs` is set to `undefined`, then the schema will be used as the default schema for any attribute that does not have an explicitly-set schema.
+Only the first schema-object with an undefined `attrs` will be the default.

 **required**.
-If true, the vocabulary must be supported by the reading application for the JSON to have meaning.
-An application which does not support a required vocab must not use the input JSON.
+If true, the schema must be supported by the reading application for the JSON to have meaning.
+An application which does not support a required schema must not use the input JSON.

 ### Attribute Paths